Further vs Farther|Difference, Meaning & Examples

 • The biologist explained further that chameleons have panoramic vision.

-Cyrus took a course on learning management systems to further his career.
+• Cyrus took a course on generative AI to further his career.

-This workshop will further your understanding of pollinators and challenge your beliefs about landscaping.
+• This workshop will further your understanding of pollinators.

-“Further” is also a short version of “furthermore.”
-Both words are correct synonyms for the transition words “moreover” and “additionally.”
-When used as a transition word, “further” is a conjunctive adverb that begins a sentence or clause.
+“Further” is also a short version of “furthermore,” but “farther” is not.
+Both “further” and “furthermore” are correct synonyms for the transition words “moreover” and “additionally.”
+As a transition word, “further” is a conjunctive adverb that you can use as a sentence starter.

 Further meaning additionally example